-Design and technology or product design are fortunate enough to have access to some amazing community resources.
+Design and technology are fortunate enough to have access to some amazing community resources.
 The best of which is https://technologystudent.com/despro_flsh/NEW_GCSE3.html.
 Use this to research sections of the specification you might not be sure of or to back up your knowledge and understanding of key topics.